Using the Android app¶

 Syncthing Tray allows browsing the global file tree of a folder.
 Items can be selected and added to ignore patterns.

-The Syncthing-Fork app provides many features that haven’t been implemented yet by Syncthing Tray, e.g. advanced run conditions.
-Syncthing Tray allows stopping Syncthing on metered network connections, though.
+The Syncthing-Fork app provides many features that haven’t been implemented yet by Syncthing Tray, e.g., advanced run conditions.
+Syncthing Tray allows stopping Syncthing on metered network connections, however.

 Caveats on Android¶